 Health Conditions That Affect Sleep Quality

 Sleep doesn't happen in silos.
-It is as much the combination of the internal and external environment as other bodily functions.
-So what occurs outside (Change in weather, seasons) and what happens inside (Mood swings, physical and mental pain) affects our life, mind, and sleep.
+It is as much a combination of the internal and external environment as other bodily functions.
+So what occurs outside (change in weather, seasons) and what happens inside (mood swings, physical and mental pain) can have an effect on our lives, minds, and sleep.
+In this blog, we will explore what medical conditions can disrupt your resting time, how to cope with the ailments, and how to catch up on your lost sleep schedule.
+Read on to learn more.

 health conditions that affect sleep quality